microsoft/verus-copilot-vscode/README.md

     The proof synthesis process of Verus Copilot is non-deterministic.
 Therefore, you may get different proof suggestion when you invoke Verus Copilot several times.

+    If you are interested in automated Verus proof synthesis, you can also check our command-line [research tool](https://github.com/microsoft/verus-proof-synthesis).

 ## Examples